grantcarthew/notes-google-cloud-architect/README.md

 ## Building Documents

-These notes can be build into PDF (or any format for that matter) to make it easier to read and review.
+These notes can be built into PDF (or any format for that matter) to make it easier to read and review.

 There is a pre-built set of PDF documents in the [pdf](/pdf) directory.